dhall-lang/dhall-lang/standard/types.md

 ### `List`

-The `List` type is in normal form:
+The `List` type-level function is in normal form:

     ───────────